 This same principle can be applied in any part of the body: the bones of the head, the RTM, joints and structures of the body, organs.
-Extrinsic or exogenous forces that had been applied to the structures—physical traumas, etc.—are eased into normality by finding the vectors and fulcra which brought the errant structure from unease and imbalance to distorted imbalance, where the structural integrity of tissues must adapt to find some sort of norm.
-In the still point the forces dissipate, and the structure eases, first into an exaggerated state of imbalance and then come back out into ease and normalcy.
+Extrinsic or exogenous forces that had been applied to the structures—physical traumas, etc.—are eased into normality by finding the vectors and fulcra which brought the errant structure from ease and balance to distorted imbalance, where the structural integrity of tissues must adapt to find some sort of norm.
+In the still point the forces dissipate, and the structure eases, first into an exaggerated state of imbalance and then to return into ease and normalcy.

 Osteopathy in the cranial field

 Sutherland presented his work to the Osteopathic profession in 1955, who roundly disapproved of his new ideas.
 His colleagues could not wrap their minds around this simple intrinsic model, as they had pursued the rather more mechanistic route of gross manipulation of the major and minor structures of the body to appease or enhance Still’s admonition of freeing the lesion so that the blood could return to normal.
 Nevertheless with quiet persistence Sutherland took along some colleagues who became the stalwarts of the ‘cranial field’.